coreinfrastructure/best-practices-badge/background.md

 1. Criteria may include multiple sentences.
 Each criterion should be front-focused so that the most important information is in the first sentence.
 Further information can be included in following sentences.
 2. The use of e.g.'s should be within parenthesis (e.g., (e.g., such as this)).
-1. MUST, MUST NOT, SHOULD, and MAY criteria should begin with 'The *object*' followed by the term (e.g., The Project MUST, The Software MAY , The ChangeLog SHOULD).
+3. MUST, MUST NOT, SHOULD, and MAY criteria should begin with 'The *object*' followed by the term (e.g., The Project MUST, The Software MAY , The ChangeLog SHOULD).
-1. If a criterion require an IF clause, this should be included at the very start of the criteria (e.g., IF *a* then the *object* MUST *do x,y,z*).
+4. If a criterion require an IF clause, consider including it at the very start of the criteria (e.g., IF *a* then the *object* MUST *do x,y,z*).
+This is more controversial, because if the clause itself is long, the primary criteria might be obscured.
-1. RECOMMENDED criteria should begin with 'It is RECOMMENDED...'
+5. RECOMMENDED criteria should begin with 'It is RECOMMENDED...'
-1. If required, a rationale should be included as the last bullet in subsection.
+6. If required, a rationale should be included as the last bullet in subsection.
-1. Criteria should be ordered from most restrictive and prohibitive to least restrictive and prohibitive (e.g., MUST and MUST NOT > SHOULD > RECOMMENDED > MAY).
+7. Criteria should be ordered from most restrictive and prohibitive to least restrictive and prohibitive (e.g., MUST and MUST NOT > SHOULD > RECOMMENDED > MAY).
-1. **Bold** or *italics* should not be used.
-1. Notes within critiria or subsections should be kept to minimum.

 # Practices of some existing OSS Projects